ucsf-wynton/wynton-website-hpc/docs/get-started/duo-signup.md

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex" markdown="1">
-We recommend that you read through the below instructions before starting the registration. <strong>You can only register once and you cannot reconfigure your 2FA setup afterwards</strong>.
+We recommend that you read through the below instructions before starting the registration. **You can only register once and you cannot reconfigure your 2FA setup afterwards**.
 The only way to update the settings is to contact the {{ site.cluster.name }} support staff to reset your 2FA setup.
 </div>